-INTRODUCTION

-The United States Department of Housing and Urban Development requires that in order to receive funding under the Community Development Block Grant Program (CDBG), the Home Investment Partnerships Program (HOME), the Emergency Shelter Grant Program (ESG), and the Housing Opportunities for Persons with AIDS Program (HOPWA).
+INTRODUCTION The United States Department of Housing and Urban Development requires that in order to receive funding under the Community Development Block Grant Program (CDBG), the Home Investment Partnerships Program (HOME), the Emergency Shelter Grant Program (ESG), the Emergency Solutions Grant Program (ESG), and the Housing Opportunities for Persons with AIDS Program (HOPWA).
 Each entitlement city or urban county must prepare a Consolidated Plan.
 This Plan was prepared in the year 2010.
 The Plan identifies housing and non-housing needs over a five year period, assigns priorities to each of the needs and a strategy for meeting those needs, and sets out a one year Action Plan establishing funding.
 The overall goal of the community development programs is to develop viable urban communities by providing decent housing and a suitable living environment and expanding economic opportunities, principally for low- and moderate-income persons.
 This Community Development Block Grant Disaster Recovery (CDBG-DR) Action Plan following approval by HUD will become a part of that plan.
 The Jefferson County Consortium is made up of the unincorporated areas of Jefferson County, Alabamaand 30 municipalities within the County.
 The Cities of Birmingham, Bessemer, County Line, Jefferson, Argo, Sumiton, Helena and Hoover are the only cities in the County not participating in the Consortium.
 Birmingham, Bessemer and Hoover are entitlement cities themselves.
 However, due to the nature of the CDBG-DR program, assistance will only be made available to designated areas within the Jefferson County Consortium as described in Section I. Impact and Unmet Needs Assessment.
 The Final Amended Statement for the CDBG-DR Grant will be developed after receiving citizen comments and views during the 7-day comment period and also at a public hearing to be held on August 28, 2013 at 2:00 p.m. at the Jefferson County Office of Community & Economic Development 716 Richard Arrington Jr. Blvd.
 North, Suite A-440, Birmingham, Alabama, 35203.
 Written comments regarding the proposed plan must be received prior to 5:00 PM on August 29, 2013.
-Written comments should be submitted via U.S. Postal Service to the following:

-Proposed CDBG-Disaster Recovery JeffersonCountyOffice of Community & Economic Development 716 Richard Arrington Jr Blvd N, Ste.
-A-430 Birmingham, AL 35203 Attn: Frederick L. Hamilton

-Or

-Written comments can also be submitted prior to 5:00 PM on July August 29, 2013 by electronic submission to the following: To: hamiltonf@jccal.org, Subject: CDBG-DR Comments.
+Written comments should be submitted via U.S. Postal Service to the following: Proposed CDBG-Disaster Recovery JeffersonCountyOffice of Community & Economic Development 716 Richard Arrington Jr Blvd N, Ste.
+A-430 Birmingham, AL 35203 Attn: Frederick L. Hamilton Or Written comments can also be submitted prior to 5:00 PM on July August 29, 2013 by electronic submission to the following: To: hamiltonf@jccal.org, Subject: CDBG-DR Comments.
 Special accommodations can be made available, upon request, for those with disabilities.
 Those needing special accommodations should contact the office at 205-325-5761 in advance.

-AVAILABILITY OF THE PROPPOSED CDBG-DR ACTION PLAN

-Copies of this plan are available for review at the Jefferson County Office of Community & Economic Development, 716 Richard Arrington Jr. Blvd.
-North&ndashSuite A430, Birmingham, AL 35203, by calling 325-5761, and online at http://jeffconline.jccal.org/comdev/home/Home.html in English.
-Spanish may be made available request.
-Arrangements can also be made available ue Special Needs Requirements of those with disabilities and those who would like to request the proposed plan in other languages.

-I. IMPACT AND UNMET NEEDS ASSESSMENT

-Jefferson County Action Plan for Disaster Recovery (April 27th 2011 Tornado)
+AVAILABILITY OF THE PROPPOSED CDBG-DR ACTION PLAN Copies of this plan are available for review at the Jefferson County Office of Community & Economic Development, 716 Richard Arrington Jr. Blvd.
+North-Suite A430, Birmingham, AL 35203, by calling 325-5761, and online at http://jeffconline.jccal.org/comdev/home/Home.html in English.
+Spanish may be made availailable ue Special Needs Requirements of those with disabilities and those who would like to request the proposed plan in other languages.
+I. IMPACT AND UNMET NEEDS ASSESSMENT Jefferson County Action Plan for Dis aster Recovery (April 27th 2011 Tornado) Preface The April 27, 2011 tornado devastated Jefferson County, causing over \$600 million in property damage.
+According to Jefferson County's Coroner's office 21 persons were killed in the storm.

-Preface

-The April 27, 2011 tornado devastated Jefferson County, causing over \$600 million in property damage.
-According to Jefferson County&rsquos Coroner&rsquos office 21 persons were killed in the storm.

 According to the Jefferson County Emergency Manage Agency, there were multiple tornados ranging in capacity from EF-4 to EF-5 that impacted Jefferson County.

-The recovery effort began immediately with various local, state, and federal agencies responding.
-The agencies include the local Jefferson County Emergency Management Agency; local law enforcement agencies, the Alabama National Guard; FEMA, as well other community based and volunteer organizations.
+The recovery effort began immediately with various local

-This report will address eligible areas in Jefferson County&rsquos HUD Consortium impacted by the April 27, 2011 tornado; define unmet needs; provide a historical perspective of tornados impacting Jefferson County; present contributing factors to frequent tornado activity in the county; provide an initial needs assessment by local and federal agencies; provide an overview of recent public meetings held in the impacted communities; present Jefferson County&rsquos CDBG-DR program guidelines; and present a proposed disbursement of the county&rsquos CDBG-DR funds.

-Eligible Areas Impacted by the April 2011 Tornado

-The areas eligible for Jefferson County&rsquos Community Development Block Grant (CDBG) Disaster Recovery funds include Concord, Pleasant Grove, Alabama, North Smithfield, McDonald Chapel, Warrior, Alabama, Fultondale, Alabama, and Vestavia Hills Alabama.
-In addition, Trussville Alabama, Adger, and McCalla were impacted by the storm mentioned above.

-Unmet Needs Defined

-Unmet needs is defined as the difference between damages sustained in the impacted areas during the storm event mentioned above and post disaster resources the impacted areas are eligible to receive in the recovery effort.

-Participants receiving assistance from insurance payments, FEMA, SBA, etcetera will be documented and not duplicated.

-Historical Perspective of Tornados in Jefferson County

-Since the 1950&rsquos, Jefferson County has experienced five (5) major tornados.
-The capacity of these tornados has ranged in capacity from EF-4 to EF-5.
-The county was struck by major tornados in 1956, 1977, 1998, 2011 and 2012.
-Below is an overview of the first three (3) major storms events that hit Jefferson County, which will be followed by the two (2) most recent tornado events.

-The first tornado, which occurred on April 15, 1956, originated nearPesatGoeAlbma with an approximate 21 mile path through the communities of Edgewater and Pratt City, which is a community in Birmingham, Alabama, Tarrant, Alabama, and McDonald Chapel.

-The second major tornado struck on April 4, 1977.
-This F-5 tornado moved through Pratt City and North Smithfield and killed 22 persons.

-The third major tornado struck the Oak Grove community on April 8, 1998 and killed 32 people.
-The storm traveled more than 30 miles impacting Concord, Pleasant Grove, Alabama, Edgewater and McDonald Chapel.
-More than a 1,000 homes were destroyed and 900 homes suffered major damage.

-On April 27, 2011, multiple tornados touched down in Jefferson County.
-It was reported that 21 persons were killed from tornados ranging in capacity from EF-4 to EF-5.
-There were countless others who were seriously injured from the major storm event.
-Moreover, the property damage from the storm was estimated to be over \$600 million.

-On January 23, 2012 a major tornado struck the eastern section of Jefferson County.
-This EF-3 tornado&rsquos winds peaked at 140 miles per hour.
-The tornado did significant damage to Oak Grove, Pinson, Center Point, Alabama and Clay, Alabama.
-The storm killed two (2) people, a 16 year old girl who resided in Clay, Alabama and an 81 year man who lived in the Oak Grove community.

-Contributing Factors

-Researchers are describing the northern two-thirds of Alabama as a battleground for severe weather where contrasting air masse battle along a front that usually runs southwest and northeast, which is the track tornados normally take and has been the way tornados have moved through Jefferson County.

-Historically, cold fronts come from the northeast and warm unstable air comes from theGulf of Mexico.
-These fronts normally meet in what&rsquos known as Dixie Alley.
-The storms have typically run north of Interstate 59 and this corridor includes western Jefferson County.

-Source: The Birmingham News, May 22, 2011

-Initial Needs Assessment by Federal and Local Agencies

-The Jefferson County Land Planning and Development Services Department and local inspections department&rsquos conducted an assessment of damages from the April 27, 2011 tornado in early May 2011.

-The assessment of damages included housing, public facilities, infrastructure, debris removal, demolition and economic development.

-A summary of the analysis is presented below:

-Housing Assessment

-Table I

-Concord

-Housing Units Destroyed: 51

-Housing Units with Majoramaembs; 40

-Housig Uitwith Minor Damage 89

-Total Housing Units Impacted 180

-Source of Data: Jefferson County Land Planning and Development Services Department

-Table II

-McDonald Chapel

-Housing Units with Minor Damage

-Total Housing Units Impacted

-Source of Data: Jefferson County Land Planning and Development Services Department

-Table III

-North Smithfield

-IJ

-&nb;&l/> Toal Housing Units Impacted

-Source of Data: Jefferson County Land Planning and Development Services Department Table IV Pleasant Grove, Alabama Housing Units Destroyed: 315 Housing Units with Major Damage Housing Units with Minor Damage Total Housing Units Impacted 910 Source of Data: Jefferson County Land Planning and Development Services Department Table V Fultondale, Alabama Housing Units Destroyed: 20 Housing Units with Major Damage Housig Units with Minor Damage Totouingnits Impacted 303 Source of Data: Jefferson County Land Planning and Development Services Department Table VI Warrior, Alabama Housing Units Destroyed: Housing Units with Major Damage Housing Units with Minor Damage Total Housing Units Impacted

-Source of Data: Warrior, Alabama City Clerk

-Table VII

-Vestavia Hills, Alabama (Cahaba Heights Community)

-Housing Units with Minor Damage 20

-Total Housing Units Impacted

-Source of Data: Jefferson County Land Planning and

-Development Services Department

-Other Area in Jefferson County Impacted by the April 27, 2011 tornado (Trussville, Alabama, Hueytown, Alabama, and the unincorporated areas of Jefferson County to McCalla, New Castle community, Lakeview, Lowetown, and Black Creek)

-Housing Units with Minor Damage

-Total Housing Units Impacted

-Note:

-The Community and Economic Development staff recently learned there are additional areas in the Jefferson County Consortium that were impacted by the April 27, 2011 tornado.
-These areas are listed above and will be eligible for CDBG-DR assistance.

-Recovery Needs:
+Disaster Damage: